hmtechnology/delete-post-attachments-wordpress/README.md

 2. Inside the folder, create a new PHP file, e.g., `delete-post-attachments.php`.

-3. Paste the code from the `delete-post-attachments.php` file into `delete-post-attachments.php`.
+3. Paste the code from the `delete-post-attachments.php` file into `delete-post-attachments.php` and make sure to include header comment that provides information about the plugin.

 4. Activate the plugin from the WordPress admin panel.